Retrofit Strategy: A Whole-House Way of Thinking

 What retrofit thinking is, and what it is not

-It is not a stylistic agenda.
+It is not a design style.

 Retrofit thinking is professional judgement applied to existing buildings.
 It focuses on how heat, air, and moisture move through a house today, and how proposed changes are likely to affect that behaviour.